andyg7/FriendsDrinksEvents/README.md

 Used for running the various containers that make up the application.
 There are various Kubernetes resources (e.g. StatefulSet, Service, ConfigMap etc.) for running ZooKeeper, a schema registry, a Kafka cluster and then the actual streaming application.
 See https://github.com/andyg7/FriendsDrinksEvents/tree/master/kubernetes.

 ### Semaphore
 CI/CD solution.
-There's a pipeline that builds the code and then deploys the app to AWS EKS (managed Kubernetes). https://github.com/andyg7/FriendsDrinksInfrastructure contains yet another pipeline that sets up all the AWS infrastruture.
+There's a pipeline that builds the code and then deploys the app to AWS EKS (managed Kubernetes). https://github.com/andyg7/FriendsDrinksInfrastructure contains yet another pipeline that sets all of this AWS infrastruture up.
 This includes creating a VPC, EC2 instances, security groups, IAM roles, the actual Kubernetes cluster etc.